Olympus E-M5 III vs Sony A6400

 |17.||Sony A6000||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 Both the E-M5 III and the A6400 are recent models that are part of the current product line-up.
 The A6400 replaced the earlier Sony A6300, while the E-M5 III followed on from the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M5 III and A6400 can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Sony A6400 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 III or the Sony A6400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.